Dr-Noob/HTB/secret.md

   }
 ```

-and we get our JWT token althought it is pretty useless since when we connect to /api/priv we just get a message saying that we are normal users.
+And we get our JWT token althought it is pretty useless since when we connect to /api/priv we just get a message saying that we are normal users.
 If we take a look at the source code in /routes/private.js we see that to be admin the our name must be 'theadmin'.
 So we need to fake our JWT token but we need the secret.
 If we take a look at the git commits

 ```bash